 - A. Except as otherwise provided in this Section, the rate of the fee shall be two cents per barrel of crude oil until the state treasurer certifies that the balance in the fund has reached seven million dollars.
 The state treasurer shall certify to the secretary of the Department of Revenue the date on which the balance in the fund equals seven million dollars.
 The fee shall not be collected or required to be paid on or after the first day of the second month following the treasurer's certification to the secretary. - B. If the balance in the fund falls below five million dollars, the treasurer shall certify such fact to the secretary of the Department of Revenue.
-On receiving the state treasurer's certification, the secretary of the Department of Revenue shall resume collecting the fee until suspended in the manner provided in Subsection A of this Section.

-- C. Notwithstanding the provisions of Subsection A or B of this Section, the fee shall be levied at the rate of four cents per barrel if the state treasurer certifies to the secretary of the Department of Revenue a written finding of the following facts: - (1) The balance in the fund is less than five million dollars. - (2) An unauthorized discharge of oil in excess of one hundred thousand gallons has occurred within the previous thirty days as certified by the coordinator. - (3) Expenditures from the fund for damages and removal costs are reasonably expected by the coordinator and interagency council to deplete the fund by more than fifty percent of the balance of the fund, and certification of this expectation and the estimated damages and removal costs have been submitted to the state treasurer. - D. In the event of a certification to the secretary under Subsection C of this Section, the secretary shall collect the fee at the rate of four cents per barrel until the balance in the fund reaches seven million dollars.
+On receiving the state treasurer's certification, the secretary of the Department of Revenue shall resume collecting the fee until suspended in the manner provided in Subsection A of this Section. - C. Notwithstanding the provisions of Subsection A or B of this Section, the fee shall be levied at the rate of four cents per barrel if the state treasurer certifies to the secretary of the Department of Revenue a written finding of the following facts: - (1) The balance in the fund is less than five million dollars. - (2) An unauthorized discharge of oil in excess of one hundred thousand gallons has occurred within the previous thirty days as certified by the coordinator. - (3) Expenditures from the fund for damages and removal costs are reasonably expected by the coordinator and interagency council to deplete the fund by more than fifty percent of the balance of the fund, and certification of this expectation and the estimated damages and removal costs have been submitted to the state treasurer. - D. In the event of a certification to the secretary under Subsection C of this Section, the secretary shall collect the fee at the rate of four cents per barrel until the balance in the fund reaches seven million dollars.
 The state treasurer shall certify to the secretary the date on which the balance in the fund equals seven million dollars.
-The fee shall not be collected or required to be paid on or after the first day of the second month following the state treasurer's certification to the secretary. - E. For the purposes of this Section, the balance of the fund shall be determined by the cash balance of the fund at the end of each month or on the date of a finding under Subsection C of this Section. - F. Notwithstanding any other provision of law to the contrary, the amount of monies in the fund shall not be limited to seven million dollars during a declared state of emergency or disaster caused by an unauthorized discharge of oil.
+The fee shall not be collected or required to be paid on or after the first day of the second month following the state treasurer's certification to the secretary. - E. For the purposes of this Section, the balance of the fund shall be determined by the cash balance of the fund at the end of each month or on the date of a finding under Subsection C of this Section.

 Acts 1991, 1st Ex.
 Sess., No. 7, §1, eff.
 April 23, 1991; Acts 1995, No. 740, §1; Acts 1997, No. 658, §2; Acts 2003, No. 1082, §1, eff.
-July 2, 2003; Acts 2010, No. 962, §1, eff.
-July 6, 2010; Acts 2013, No. 394, §2, eff.
-July 1, 2014.
+July 2, 2003.